kavy4278/shah-s-first/README.md

-# shah-s-first
+# shah's-first
-this is first repo
+this is first repo <br>
+ignore th previous one